-To discuss your child’s Bar/Bat Mitzvah and schedule your child’s simcha at Temple Beth-El, please contact Rabbi Joseph at our Office, 933-2740.
+To discuss your child’s Bar/Bat Mitzvah and schedule your child’s simcha at Temple Beth-El, please contact the TBE office at 933-2740.

 Are you a first-time Bar or Bat Mitzvah attendee?
 Click here to watch a short video about the ceremony.